Dallas Public Library

 Comparative Audit

-Comparative websites also provide enable visitors to find locations by interacting with a map or entering their city or zip code
+Comparative websites also enable visitors to find locations by interacting with a map or entering their city or zip code

 Low-fi Prototype